nut-game/nano/docs/handshake-validators.md

 Handshake Validators
 =====

-Pitaya allows to defined Handshake Validators.<br />
+nano allows to defined Handshake Validators.<br />

 The primary purpose of these validators is to perform validation checks on the data transmitted by the client.
 The validators play a crucial role in verifying the integrity and reliability of the client's input before establishing a connection.